cryptoshepherd/bitcoin-node/README.md

 $ wget https://bitcoincore.org/bin/bitcoin-core-22.0/bitcoin-22.0-x86_64-linux-gnu.tar.gz
 ```

-> Note: if you are upgrading the version and want to verify the new packege, consider to run gpg --keyserver hkp://keyserver.ubuntu.com --refresh-keys
+>if you are upgrading the version and want to verify the new packege, consider to run gpg --keyserver hkp://keyserver.ubuntu.com --refresh-keys